YnNi Teg Cyf is a Community Benefit Society. This is a form of Registered Society which is registered with the Financial Conduct Authority.

 A Registered Society has members, and a board which is elected each year at an AGM by the members.

-Our members will be everyone that buys shares in our society (see our share offer page).
+Our members will be everyone that has bought shares in our society.
 We have a board of founder directors who have set up the society and managed it through the construction phase.
+We also co-opted an additional director, Gareth Tucker, at the start of 2019, for his experience in developing this scale of wind turbine.

 The society is run according to a set of rules, which have been approved and registered with the Financial Conduct Authority.
 These rules cover issues such as who can be a member, how board meetings and general meetings are run, what quorums are necessary, how many directors should be on the board and so on.
 You can download a copy of our rules from our downloads page.